-5.1 Once a pupil has been identified as having SEND they are placed on the school's SEND register and parents/carers are informed.
+5.1 Once a pupil has been identified as having SEND they are placed on the school's SEND register at SEND Support (K) and parents/carers are informed.
 Action is taken to reduce barriers to learning and put effective special educational provision in place.
 This support will be delivered through successive rounds of a 4-part cycle known as the graduated approach.
-Teachers remain responsible and accountable for the progress and development of all students in their class.
+Teachers remain responsible and accountable for the progress and development of all pupils in their class (see appendix 2 for further information).

 The GLC believes that all staff are integral to supporting our learners with SEND so that the highest outcomes can be achieved.
 The ethos is that whole school SEND provision is the responsibility of all, this is encapsulated by the phrase in the Code of Practice (2014):

-'every teacher is a teacher of students with SEND'.

-and therefore 'every leader is a leader of students with SEND.'
+'every teacher is a teacher of pupils with SEND'. and therefore 'every leader is a leader of pupils with SEND.'